-he overall financial operations of the public sector, improved on account of a cash surplus of the Non-Financial Public Enterprises (NFPEs).
-Higher capital spending contributed to the lower central government performance, while decreased current and capital expenditure explained the improvement in the NFPEs balance.
+The overall financial operations of the public sector, computed on a cash basis, deteriorated slightly on account of lower central government performance.
+The Non-Financial Public Enterprises (NFPEs) recorded improved performance.
+Higher capital spending contributed to the central government outcome, while decreased current and capital expenditure explained the improvement in the NFPEs balance.